chrisballinger/prosody-modules/mod_firewall/README.markdown

 **Note:** Reloading mod\_firewall resets the current state of any limiters.

+#### Dynamic limits

+Sometimes you may want to have multiple throttles in a single condition, using some property of the session or stanza to determine which throttle to use.
+For example, you might have a limit for incoming stanzas, but you want to limit by sending JID, instead of all incoming stanzas sharing the same limit.

+You can use the 'on' keyword for this, like so:

+    LIMIT: normal on EXPRESSION

+For more information on expressions, see the section later in this document.

 ### Session marking

 It is possible to 'mark' sessions (see the MARK_ORIGIN action below).
 To match stanzas from marked sessions, use the